Jack12xl/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi there!
-I'm currently a graduate candidate at Upenn.
+I'm currently a graphics programmer at Playstation.

-My research interests include **Computer Vision(deep learning stuff)**, **Computer Graphics(Physical simulation)**.
+My research interests include **Computer Vision(deep learning stuff)**, **Computer Graphics(Physical simulation & Rendering)**.

-Besides these research topic, I also interest in playing video games and making my own.
+Besides these research topic, I also love playing video games and making my own.

+Other interests include but no limit to like cooking, sleeping and badmintons.
 <!-- Sometimes, I would live stream my playing games on Bilibili.
 Feel free to subscribe at my [living site](https://live.bilibili.com/22584735?visit_id=8qrvtfumaoow).
 Check my **stream** tab for more info. -->